francisco-ricardo/wkt2geojson/README.md

 ## Contributing

-We welcome contributions and encourage you to fork the repository and submit pull requests with your improvements.
-This project is open-source and free to clone and modify.
-Before submitting your contributions, please ensure the following:
+We welcome contributions from the community!
+Feel free to fork this repository, clone it, and submit pull requests with your improvements or ideas.
+This project is open-source, and you are free to use, modify, and redistribute it under the terms of the license.
+To ensure smooth collaboration, please keep the following in mind:

 - **Follow Code Style Guidelines:** Adhere to the project's coding standards and style guidelines.
 - **Run Tests:** Make sure all tests pass to ensure that nothing is broken by your changes.